We have a comprehensive intellectual property portfolio for imaging and treatment of solid tumors to improve patient outcomes.

 – Bispecific antibodies

 – Immune cell engagement and activation

-We have now completed a first in-human trial using Miltuximab®, our anti-GPC-1 monoclonal antibody (ANZCTR registry).
+We have now completed a First-in-Human trial in Australia using Miltuximab®, our anti-GPC-1 monoclonal antibody (ANZCTR registry).

 The trial dosed 12 patients and no drug-related adverse events were observed.

 Glytuzumab® refers to the humanized version of Miltuximab® and also targets human GPC-1.
-The Glytuzumab® program is currently undergoing Lead Optimisation and Lead Selection stages.
-Several humanized leads have been generated with similar binding affinities as that of the parent molecule Miltuximab®.
+The Glytuzumab® program is currently undergoing Lead Optimization and Lead Selection.
+Several humanized leads have been generated with similar binding affinities to that of the parent molecule Miltuximab®.
 The final Glytuzumab® lead selected will be taken forward from cell line development through to large scale GMP production for future clinical trials.

 Antibody composition of matter patents granted EU and US

 Completion of accrual for clinical study of Miltuximab® in prostate, bladder and pancreatic cancers